 - Dr. Tim Gilmore, author of This Kind of City: Ghost Stories and

-escapades reminiscent of Jean Shepherd's A Christmas Story,
+small-town childhood escapades reminiscent of Jean Shepherd's A

-and arcane historical fiction, Tamper is your kind of book.
+Christmas Story, and arcane historical fiction, Tamper is your kind of

-Richard Shaver, who claimed that underground mutants were
+Richard Shaver, who claimed that underground fiends were using

 "The 1980s were a strange time for me.
 As much as I wanted to